 General fill materials may consist of clean on-site material, select fill materials, or any clean imported fill material.
 The purpose of a general fill is to provide soils with good compaction characteristics that will provide uniform support for any non-habitable structures that are not movement sensitive.
-The general fill may also be used underneath the pavement areas.
-The pavement recommendations should be reevaluated based on the fill material characteristics.
 The general fill material should be free of any deleterious material, construction debris, organic material, and should not have gravels larger than 6 inches in maximum dimension.
 The top two feet of fill material used underneath pavement areas should not have gravels larger than 3 inches in maximum dimension.